visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/CreateBonds_operator.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The CreateBonds operator is used to specify ranges of distances for various
-types of atoms, and use those ranges to create bonds.
+types of atoms and use those ranges to create bonds.
 The default behavior of
 this operator is to create a bonds between a Hydrogen and any other species
 if the atoms are separated by a distance between 0.4 and 1.2 units
 (e.g. Angstroms) and between a pair of atoms (not including H) if they are
 between 0.4 and 1.9 units apart.
 This works well for organic molecules.
 However, in :numref:`Figure %s <createbonds_example>`, the default distances
 were not useful.
 In this case, the values were changed to create a bond
-including H for distances between 0.4 and 1.5 units, and for other species
+including H for distances between 0.4 and 1.5 units and for other species
 between 0.4 and 2.5 units. :numref:`Figure %s <createbonds_bonding>`.